-- i.
+- a.
+Qualifications - Faculty/instructors designated by the program must: - i.
 Demonstrate adequate knowledge and proficiency in their content areas. - ii.
 Demonstrate the ability to teach effectively at the appropriate level. - b.
+Responsibilities

-Responsibilities i.
+- i.
 Participation in teaching courses.

 - ii.
-Evaluation of student achievement. - iii.
-Development of curriculum, policy and procedures. - iv.
-Assessment of program outcomes. - 2.
-Clinical/Applied Learning Experiences Liaison
+Evaluation of student achievement.

+- iii.
+Development of curriculum, policy and procedures.

+- iv.
+Assessment of program outcomes.

+2. Clinical/Applied Learning Experiences Liaison